Pinnaroo Cemetery and Crematorium

 At Pinnaroo Lawn Cemetery:

 - plaques for lawn beam burials must be ordered through Council

 - each grave site can accommodate up to three burials and ashes can also be interred in the grave

 - burial sites can be pre-purchased at today's prices or purchased as required

 - funeral services can be held at the grave, in the cemetery chapel or at a private church or facility.

-To view available burial options at Pinnaroo Lawn Cemetery, an appointment is necessary to ensure there is an officer available to assist.
+To view available burial options at Pinnaroo Lawn Cemetery, an appointment is required.
 To request an appointment, contact the office via email.

-Pinnaroo Lawn Cemetery and Crematorium has a memorial chapel, suitable for all types of funeral services.
+The cemetery and crematorium has a memorial chapel suitable for all types of funeral services.

 Various garden settings and memorial wall options are available at Pinnaroo Lawn Cemetery and Crematorium including:

 - granite gardens